moezzie/nginx-portable/README.md

 nginx-portable
 ==============

-nginx-portable is a portable version of the nginx web server for linux At this point in time the package only contains nginx-1.2.4, so no fastcgi and mysql just yet.
+nginx-portable is a portable version of the nginx web server for linux.
+At this point in time the package only contains nginx-1.2.4, so no fastcgi and mysql just yet.

 ## Goals